-Retired Australian general Jim Molan seems less concerned about conditions on Nauru and in Australia's other offshore detention centre, on Papua New Guinea's Manus Island.
+But such an argument would be unlikely to sway the retired Australian general Jim Molan, who claimed to be impressed by conditions on Nauru and in Australia's other offshore detention centre on Papua New Guinea's Manus Island.

-Mr Molan, one of the so-called architects of Australia's border protection policy, told ABC this month "no Australian should feel embarrassed about what we're doing for refugees in the world".
+One of the so-called architects of Australia's border protection policy, Mr Molan told ABC this month "no Australian should feel embarrassed about what we're doing for refugees in the world".

 "I haven't been to Nauru.
 I have been to Manus and I have been to refugee camps all over the world … I have seen enough information to convince me that if you go to Nauru you will find the most extraordinary medical facilities that most Australian towns would give their right arm for," he said.